The Professional in Residence Program

 PROFESSIONAL IN RESIDENCE PROGRAM

-This program is open to all undergraduate and graduate students served by the Center for Career Education (CC, SEAS, GS, SCE, SOA, GSAS and GSAPP.
-Note: This event will be limited to 20 students.
+This program is open to all undergraduate and graduate students served by the Center for Career Education (CC, SEAS, GS, SCE, SOA, GSAS and GSAPP).
+Note: These events will be limited to a group of 25-35 students.

 Before being named Diplomat in Residence (DIR) at City College New York, Patricia H.H.
 Guy was the Counselor for Public Diplomacy at the U.S. Embassy in Bucharest, Romania, where she was responsible for the Embassy's press and cultural programs throughout Romania.
 She previously served as the Public Affairs Officer at the U.S. Consulate General in Munich, Germany.
 Her other overseas assignments have been in Kyiv, Ukraine; Minsk, Belarus; Almaty, Kazakhstan; and Berlin, Germany.
 She also served as a watch officer in the State Department's Operations Center.
 She speaks German, Romanian, Ukrainian and Russian.
 Prior to joining the Foreign Service, DIR Guy enjoyed a 21-year career as a journalist.
 She wrote about the arts and county government for the Anniston (Ala.)
 Star, covered the courts and judiciary for the Honolulu (Hi.)
 Star-Bulletin and reported on the media industry for the national newspaper USA TODAY.
 DIR Guy earned a B.A. in international relations at Cornell University.
 She also has a Masters of Science in Journalism from Northwestern University's Medill School of Journalism and a Masters of Studies of Law from Yale Law School.
 Her mother, Erna Guy, is a native of Munich, Germany.
 Her father, Robert Guy, was a master sergeant in the U.S. Air Force.
 DIR Guy grew up in England and Germany, where her father was stationed for much of his career.
 She enjoys reading mysteries, travel, movies and collecting carpets and textiles.